Calathea leopardina (Calathea Freddie) Indoor Care, Propagation, Problems & Solutions

 Pests

-Calathea Freddie is prone to scales, aphids, mealy bugs and spidermites.
-Isolate the affected plant to prevent spread to the other plants and treat it appropriately for the pests.
-Learn how to identify and get rid of pests in houseplants.
+Calathea Freddie is prone to scales, aphids, mealybugs and spider mites.
+Isolate the affected plant to prevent spread to the other plants and treat it with neem oil or insecticidal soap as indicated on the labels.

 Diseases

-Calathea Freddie is prone to leaf spot disease which is promoted by the humid conditions in which it grows.
+Calathea Freddie is prone to leaf spot disease which is prevalent in humid conditions.
 The disease is indicated by brown patches surrounded by a yellow halo.
-Isolate the affected plant to prevent spread to the other houseplants and treat it for the disease.
-Read more on how to treat leaf spot disease in houseplants.
+Isolate the affected plant to prevent spread to the other plants and treat it with a fungicidal solution.
+Ensure to follow the manufacturer's instructions.

 You liked it?
 Share on social media.